howie6879/ruia/docs/en/plugins.md

-# Plugins
+# How to Write a Plugins

-Plugins are used to package some commom functions as a third-party model.
+Plugins are used to package some common functions as a third-party model.
 **Ruia** allow developers to implement third-party extensions by `Middleware` class.

 In the previous section, we talked about `Middleware`.